TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 - This portfolio website serves as a digital representation of my work, skills, experience and achievements.

-- It showcases my ability as a Data Scientist and serves as a space for potential collaborators and employers to explore more about me.
+- It provides a platform for potential collaborators and employers to explore more about me.

-- This website is created using HTML, CSS and JavaScript with incorporating Google Fonts, CSS Background, Flaticons, DesignStripe and much more.
+- This website is created using HTML/CSS/JavaScript while incorporating Google Fonts, Flaticons, DesignStripe and much more.

 [Feedback from the Community »](https://www.kaggle.com/discussions/accomplishments/520952)